Mitch-Tyrer/static_express_page/README.md

 Updated color scheme and fonts.

-TODO: Add a Landing page with Profile Photo as BG and a short intro and link to index.
+### Things to add
+- landing page
+- direct link to a resume with download